iYagoMR/ncr-system/README.md

 ## Live Demo

-You can view a live demo of the project at: [Live Demo](https://haverdemo2024.azurewebsites.net/)
+You can view a live demo of the project at: https://haverdemo2024.azurewebsites.net/

 ## Key Features